maitak/sitebuilding/README.md

 The following commands should be executed from the root of the newly created repository being logged in as a newly created bash user in the vagrant/dev.

+1. Run 'composer install' (it may be worthwhile seeing this https://www.drupal.org/node/2700999)
-1. Update `sites/default/aliases.drushrc.php` with the GIT Repo and the Sitename (given by Bastian or Michi) *(if it is already the site_name you are already good)*
+2. Update `sites/default/aliases.drushrc.php` with the GIT Repo and the Sitename (given by Bastian or Michi) *(if it is already the site_name you are already good)*
-1. Run `git submodule update --init`
+3. Run `git submodule update --init`
-1. Install Drupal
+4. Install Drupal
 `drush site-install config_installer` (this will take some minutes)
-1. Remove this file (README.md)
+5. Remove this file (README.md)
 `rm README.md`
 or replace its contents with relevant information
 `echo 'Repository for the <SITENAME>.' > README.md`
-1. Commit and push changes
+6. Commit and push changes
 `git add . && git commit -m '<TICKET-123> Prepared <SITENAME> installation' && git push`

 ### Configure site